aradalvand/vidazor/README.md

 | `.Volume` | `double` | ✔ | [`.volume`](https://www.w3schools.com/tags/av_prop_volume.asp) | Gets or sets a double indicating the volume level, from 0.0 (silent) to 1.0 (loudest). |

 ## Events:
-The following events can be hooked into through the `<Vidazor>` component.
+The following events can be hooked into through the `<VidazorVideo>` component.
 The type of all the events is the standard Blazor `EventCallback` struct:
 | Vidazor Event | JavaScript Equivalent | Description |
 | --- | --- | --- |
 | `OnAbort` | [`abort`](https://www.w3schools.com/tags/av_event_abort.asp) | Fires when the loading of a video is aborted. |